Ain’t Nobody Like the Peabody I Got

 Here we stumbled into the Discovery Room, which is probably meant to be the favored place of little kids.
 But with live leaf-cutter ants doing their thing, I was mesmerized myself.
 More, from the experts:

 The Discovery Room is one of the most popular destinations at the Yale Peabody Museum, visited by more than 60,000 people a year.
 Full of touchable specimens and hands-on activities, the Discovery Room also houses interesting live animals from both around the world and right in your own backyard — endangered poison dart frogs from South America, giant hissing cockroaches from Madagascar, tropical leaf-cutter ants from Trinidad, a bearded dragon from Australia, and harmless eastern milk and rat snakes from New England.

 The Discovery Room’s most important rule is “Please Touch!”

 Early on in my adult life I became enamored with E.O.
 Wilson (Shh!
 He’s a Harvard guy!) who is the world’s foremost expert on ants.
 (The NOVA about him is great.)
 Ants are amazing creatures and the leaf-cutters are just nuts.
-Anyway, there are all sorts of random thing up here in the Discovery room area and nearby.
+Anyway, there are all sorts of random things up in the Discovery room area and nearby.
 Like a replica Rosetta Stone.
 And an anaconda skeleton.
-And a giant piece of fossil crap:
+And a giant piece of fossil poop: